Looking for Housing?

 The Housing Works Initiative matches property owners who are willing to convert from short-term vacation rentals to long-term leases with people working in Summit County who are struggling to find year-round housing.
-If you are a person looking for a place to live and willing to fulfill the tenant guidelines and restrictions for the program, please contact FIRC at [email protected]
+If you are a person looking for a place to live and are a year round working local family or individual, please contact FIRC at firstname.lastname@example.org.

 Background Information on the Initiative

-Through a collaboration between The Summit Foundation, the Family & Intercultural Resource Center (FIRC) and the Summit Combined Housing Authority, this pilot program will work to provide 45 new housing options for working families.
+Through a collaboration between The Summit Foundation and the Family & Intercultural Resource Center (FIRC) this pilot program will work to provide 45 new housing options for working families.

 “While the workforce housing developments are essential to our community, this pilot project compliments those efforts and puts people in homes quickly.” said Jeanne Bistranin, Executive Director of The Summit Foundation.
 “We will be closely monitoring what works and what needs to change in the future, so we can make this as effective as possible for both tenants and landlords.”